Easy 4-Ingredient Raspberry Sauce

 A bowl of raspberry sauce on a wooden table.

-The finished sauce is thick, velvety, and took minutes to make.
+The finished sauce is thick, velvety, and ready to serve.

 One hot oven lot for tip with text overlay.